sparkybg/UniSolder-5.2/README.md

 - WELLER WSP80 (PTC) (This iron was sent to me by a reader of the thread for a previous version of the controller.
 Thanks, Jaroslaw)
 - WELLER WMRT (2 separate heaters, each with separate TC)
 - ERSA RT80 (series PTC/heater resistance)
-- ATTEN GT-N100 hot tweezers
+- ATTEN GT-N100 hot tweezers (2 separate heaters, each with series TC)
 - various chinese cheap irons with separate TC

 ### Some movies: